Hi, I'm Ronda,

 Life coaching is immensely personal.
-That’s why I think it’s important that you get to know me enough to feel comfortable opening up.
-That way, we can get to the real, hard work of healing your past losses.
+It would be best if you got to know me so you can feel comfortable opening up.
+Once you are at ease, we can get to the actual task of healing your past losses.

 You may see your own story mirrored in mine.
-If not in the circumstances, then in the way I handled feelings of loss.
+If not in the circumstances, then in the way feelings of loss affected my life.

 The first time I experienced a profound loss was when I was seven years old.
 My dad left our home and family, and my parents divorced.
 At the time, there were no conversations about the emotions my siblings and I were feeling.
-This meant that I was left to deal with this pain alone.
+This lack of support left me to deal with this pain alone.
 Like so many of us do, I defaulted to burying my feelings deep inside.

-In the following years, my emotions compounded under the surface.
-In addition to going through the divorce, I was slowly realizing that my father was an alcoholic.
+In the following years, my emotions were compounded under the surface.
+In addition to going through the divorce, I slowly realized that my father was an alcoholic.
 I had a swarm of feelings to process about our relationship.

-As I entered my teen years, these losses ate away at me, but I didn’t recognize or deal with the pain—I didn’t know how.
+As I entered my teen years, these losses ate away at me, but I didn’t recognize or deal with the pain because I didn’t know how to.
 I developed an eating disorder as a coping mechanism, which secretly ruled my life for years.

-By the time I was an adult, a clear pattern for how I managed life changes had been set: I would repress my feelings as much as I could.
+By the time I was an adult, grief had set a clear pattern for how I managed life changes: I would repress my feelings as much as I could.
 A lot of my adult life seemed to go by in the blink of an eye, because I wasn’t fully living it.

 When my stepfather passed away, I was 30.
 Within a few months, I sold my house and moved in with my mother for financial reasons.
 The grief from my stepfather’s death mingled with my loss of my independence and self-worth.